bieganski/mtkcpu/README.md

 ### And.. what if I want to try it with openOCD and GDB?

 So the [Quick start](#quick-start) is really quick to start with, but it "embeds" program embedded in bitstream and loaded during board programming.
 In order to change the program, full bitstream rebuild is required.

-For flexibility Thanks to `Debug Module` implementation, `mtkcpu` gives you such possibility
+Due to the fact, that `mtkcpu` implements `Debug Module`, we may load the program using GDB+openOCD.
+Changing program that is running is possible during runtime, without bitstream reprogramming.
+Also, **you have full GDB debugging capabilities, like breakpoints and single-stepping**.
+See [openOCD+GDB Quick Start guide](./doc/gdb.md) for more details.

 ### Test coverage